The Artist's Garden at Vétheuil

 - © The Norton Simon Foundation

-The years Monet spent at a rented pink house in Vétheuil were among the most difficult of his life.
+The years that Monet spent at a rented pink house in Vétheuil were among the most difficult of his life.
 The market for his work had collapsed; his wife fell ill and died; his servants all quit.
-And yet the pictures Monet painted there, in his lush, sunny garden, conceived as an outdoor studio, are among the most exuberant of his career.
-This view of a path shaded by sunflowers and dotted with nasturtiums likely served as a preparatory sketch for a larger canvas today in the National Gallery of Art.
-Less rigorously finished than the subsequent picture, this one retains the freedom and spontaneity of a work painted quickly outdoors.
+And yet the pictures he painted there, in his lush, sunny garden conceived as an outdoor studio, are among the most exuberant of his career.
+This view of a path shaded by sunflowers and punctuated with gladioli was one of four studies of the scene that Monet made in the early 1880s.
+The Norton Simon’s version has long been thought to serve as a preparatory sketch for the largest canvas, today in the collection of the National Gallery of Art.
+However the artist’s comparatively tight, confident brushwork in this painting—particularly in the handling of the sky and clouds—suggests that it is a more fully realized reduction of the National Gallery’s composition, perhaps made with a bourgeois buyer in mind.

 The artist, sold 9 February 1882 to;